 - building power and relationships between movements to make it all possible

-The Leap Manifesto is a plan for how Canada can move to a clean energy economy in a way that addresses systemic racism and economic inequality.
+The Leap Manifesto is a plan for how Canada can move to a renewable energy economy in a way that addresses systemic racism and economic inequality.
 The Leap Manifesto was initiated in the spring of 2015 at a two-day meeting attended by representatives from Canada’s Indigenous rights, social and food justice, environmental, faith-based and labour movements.
 The meeting was convened to move beyond saying “no” to the worst attacks on our rights and environment, and to dream together about the country we actually want and how to get there.
-The manifesto was shaped by the contributions of dozens of people.
+The Manifesto was shaped by the contributions of dozens of people.

-Today, the manifesto is available in twelve languages and counting, and has been signed by tens of thousands of people from all walks of life, from former Ontario Chief Justice Roy McMurtry to the head of Canada’s Jesuits, from Oxfam to the Council of Canadians to Idle No More; dozens of religious, labour and Indigenous leaders; cultural figures like Leonard Cohen, Ellen Page, Donald Sutherland and Arcade Fire, and some of Canada’s largest public sector unions.
-Learn more about The Leap Manifesto at https://leapmanifesto.org
+Today, the Manifesto is available in twelve languages and counting, and has been signed by tens of thousands of people from all walks of life, from former Ontario Chief Justice Roy McMurtry to the head of Canada’s Jesuits, from Oxfam to the Council of Canadians to Idle No More; dozens of religious, labour and Indigenous leaders; cultural figures like Leonard Cohen, Ellen Page, Donald Sutherland and Arcade Fire; and some of Canada’s largest public sector unions.
+Learn more about The Leap Manifesto at https://leapmanifesto.org.